GA-BEWD-2014/BEWD-2014/01_Setup/slides/slides_01.md

 ###Why Work Like A Developer?

 *	Its faster
-	*	Working with keyboard increases your speed.
+	*	Working with the keyboard increases your speed.
 The mouse slows you down.
-	*	You are always typing when coding, staying in the environment is faster.

 * Its Cool!
 	*	Impress your friends as you navigate the computer by only using your keyboard.